datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 ![Command Line tool in Pi](/assets/img/courses/id5415/module1/assignment/4_3_0.png)

-Now first we will create the virtual env using the same command as we did on our personal machine.

-To create a virtual environment, in the terminal type below command to create a virtual environment called `venv`.
+Like on our laptop, we want to create a Python environment that we can fully control, without disturbing any other Python setting already on the Raspberry Pi.
+Thus, we create a virtual environment using the same command as we did on our personal computer: `virtualenv`.
+In the Terminal type the following command to create a virtual environment called `venv`.

 ```bash
 python3 -m virtualenv venv
 ```

-And then activate this virtual environment by:
+Then, activate this virtual environment by:

 ```bash
 source venv/bin/activate